tonygaetani/bashutils/README.md

 password on tty at runtime

+TODO

+bcrypt prefix should be configurable (currently b'2a')

+salt rounds should be configurable

-TODO: accept password in environment and stdin
+accept password in environment and stdin

 Exit:
  - 0: success